0xAmir/NetCobra/README.md

 `nc.py -l -a [127.0.0.1] -p 1337 -d
 will download to the same file nc.py exists in

-###This tool was made for educational purposes only, the author is **NOT** reposonsible for anything you do with this tool
+###This tool was made for educational purposes only, the author is **NOT** responsible for anything you do with this tool